senselogic/GAME_DEVELOPMENT_TEST/README.md

 ## License

-Game Development Test is licensed under the Creative Commons Attribution-NonCommercial 4.0 International.
+Unite is licensed under the Creative Commons Attribution-NonCommercial 4.0 International.